Good content is good business.

 - knowing how much detail to go into so that the content is relevant

-19) Knows how to write a good introduction
+19) Know how to write a good introduction

-Think about how many blog posts you’ve read that begin like a Wikipedia article — one that starts off with basic data and information.
+Think about the blog posts you’ve read that begin like a Wikipedia article — one that starts off with basic data and information.